Lunebun/ID-Assignment-Final/README.md

 As mentioned before, the website is more catered to employers and scouters who wants to find people suitable for their company.
 I believe that the website can display my skills and accomplishments and be able to allow them to make a judgement as to wheather I am the person that they need for their company.

 Initially, I wanted a website that was straightfoward and clear cut so as to allow the viewer to quickly make a judgement without scrolling or looking around the website for too long.
-However, this felt rushed and the content provided was not too succifcient so I had to alter the format to make it more organised and concise.
+However, this felt rushed and the content provided was not too sufficient so I had to alter the format to make it more organised and concise.

+The coloring was decided to be Black, Grey with a Red contrast.
+I felt that this would make it easier for the viewer to see the contents without it being too bright while still hightlighting key points of the contents and using coloring to clearly identify the structure of a layout.

 XD Link : https://xd.adobe.com/view/a30622a2-312a-4050-b6bf-399cb25ff847-f655/